albesjourney/tibia/README.md

 - ✅ Send comments (`Info - Comments`).
 - ✅ Render the map, objects, players, outfits (colors, and sprites based on direction),
 - ✅ Ability to walk around, both using arrow keys and left-click.
-- ✅ Looking at players, ground and objects.
+- ✅ Looking at tiles, objects and players.
 - ✅ Item properties and attributes (moveable, block projectiles, throw range, container).
 - ✅ Equipment (player inventory).
 - ✅ Chatting, as well as different chat modes (`#W, #Y, #B, private messages`).
-- 🛠️ Containers (equipment, and on the map).
+- 🛠️ Containers (equipment, and on the map - e.g. barrels, chests).
 - 🛠️ Moving objects on the map, as well as to/from containers and equipment.
 - ❌ Using objects (using levers, baking bread).
 - ❌ Persistent storage of players (and map?) in a database (SQLite?).